JosephThePatrician/WikipediaQA/README.md

 # WikipediaQA
-Python projectfor answering questions based on Wikipedia
+Python project for answering questions based on Wikipedia